Because matrescence changes everything.

-This space is born of my own postpartum journey, mama.
+This space is born of my own postpartum journey.

 It’s not what you pictured, and that’s scary and deeply distressing.
 And it’s hard to talk about it - It’s hard to let others see what is actually true on the inside.